-Food allergy is an immune-mediated adverse reaction involving two classical mechanisms, IgE-mediated and non-IgEmediated responses to symptoms involving the skin, gastrointestinal tract, respiratory tract, and cardiovascular system.
+Food allergy is an immune-mediated adverse reaction involving two classical mechanisms, IgE-mediated and non-IgE-mediated responses to symptoms involving the skin, gastrointestinal tract, respiratory tract, and cardiovascular system.
 Almost any food can cause an allergic reaction, but 90% of recorded food allergies are caused by 8 food groups including eggs, milk, fish, shellfish, peanuts, soybeans, tree nuts, and wheat [77].

 Th1/Th2 epigenetic dysregulation has been implicated in neonates.
 After birth, Th2 predominance is attenuated and Th1 is gradually increased, accompanied by demethylation leading to enhanced IFNγ and IL10 expression for Treg.
-Abnormal changes that disrupt epigenetic regulation increasing Ig G2 in serum, enhancing the expression and activity of FOXP3 and IL 10 which contributes to the reduction of inflammation [76].

-leading to disruption of the normal development of the immune system are involved in the phenotype of allergic disease (see Figure 8) [77].
+Abnormal changes that disrupt epigenetic regulation leading to disruption of the normal development of the immune system are involved in the phenotype of allergic disease (see Figure 8) [77].

 From the above evidence, it is shown that epigenetic dysregulation leads to disruption of the normal development of the immune system related to the phenotype of allergic disease.
-Plant-based diets rich in polyphenols (EGCG, curcumin, quercetin, genistein) have an impact on DNMT and HAT enzymes that reverse the epigenetic mechanism of the immune system, contributing to the between system balance immune Th1/Th2 and Treg/Th17 resulted in decreased inflammation and decreased IL 4, IL 5, Ig E and histamine.
+Plant-based diets rich in polyphenols (EGCG, curcumin, quercetin, genistein) have an impact on DNMT and HAT enzymes that reverse the epigenetic mechanism of the immune system, contributing to the immune system balance between Th1/Th2 and Treg/Th17 resulted in decreased inflammation and decreased IL 4, IL 5, Ig E and histamine.

 Figure 8.
-Epigenetic dysregulation of IFN $\gamma$ , IL10, IL4/5, and FOXP3 genes related to the balance of Th1/Th2 related to the phenotype of allergic disease [77].
+Epigenetic dysregulation of IFN γ , IL10, IL4/5, and FOXP3 genes related to the balance of Th1/Th2 related to the phenotype of allergic disease [77].